Jake Eldrenkamp

-Jake Eldrenkamp (born March 4, 1994) is an American former professional football guard.
+Jake Eldrenkamp (born March 4, 1994) is an American former professional football player who was a guard in the National Football League (NFL).
 He was signed by the Los Angeles Rams as an undrafted free agent in 2017 following his college football career with the Washington Huskies.

 College career

-Eldrenkamp spent four seasons at Washington.
+Eldrenkamp spent four seasons at the University of Washington.
 As a senior, he garnered First-team All-Pac-12 honors and was named the Pac-12 Football Scholar Athlete of the Year.

 Professional career

 Los Angeles Rams

 Eldrenkamp signed with the Los Angeles Rams as an undrafted free agent following the 2017 NFL draft on April 29, 2017.
-He was waived during final roster cuts on September 2, 2017, and signed to the team's practice squad the next day.
-He was released on September 12, and re-signed to the practice squad on November 15.
+He was waived during final roster cuts on September 2, and was re-signed to the team's practice squad the next day.
+Eldrenkamp was released on September 12, and was subsequently re-signed to the practice squad on November 15.

-Eldrenkamp signed a reserve/futures contract with the Rams after the 2017 season on January 8, 2018.
-He was waived at the end of training camp on August 31, 2018.
+Eldrenkamp signed a reserve/futures contract with the Rams on January 8, 2018.
+He was waived at the end of training camp on August 31.